tocache/OctoPrint-Physical-Buttons/README.md

 Note that the current version of the plugin uses *physical pin numbers*, e.g., on a Raspberry Pi 3 GPIO21 equals physical pin 40.
 See also https://pinout.xyz/

 Save the changes with **Ctrl-X** and then **Y** (for yes).
+It will show a confirmation of overwrite file, press Enter.

  #### 2. Give GPIO device access to non-root users